2022 Day Camp Dates and Rates

 A full aquatics program is conducted at the Art Linkletter Natatorium on Springfield College’s main campus.
 All water safety instructors are certified and encourage campers to progress in swimmer certification levels.
 A contracted professional driver within a standard bus provides transportation to the pool for day campers.

 During certain blocks in the day, the counselors are responsible for planning and presenting activities for the group.
-These activities typically include interesting arts and crafts projects as well as many fast-paced games.
+These activities could include interesting arts and crafts projects woodworking, theater, or music.
 Counselors work with the campers to determine their interest in possible activities and assist with the process of group consensus and decision-making.

 |Day Camp Schedule*|